-Free-floating roller-tube (FFRT) cultures were prepared from ventral mesencephali (VM) derived from aborted human fetuses as described in detail by Spenger and coworkers.
-The embryonic age of the specimen was 8 to 9 weeks post-conception for analysis of cell numbers and dopamine content and 7 to 10 weeks post-conception for Western blot analysis and lactate dehydrogenase (LDH) measurements as determined by the method of Evtouchenko and coworkers.
-In brief, the ventral mesencephalic tissue were dissected out and divided into two equal sized portions corresponding to the left and right side and then further divided into equally sized small pieces.
-Each piece was transferred into labeled conical plastic tubes (Falcon) containing 1 ml of culture medium and placed in a roller-drum in an incubator for one week.
-The cultures were grown in medium containing 55% Dulbecco's modified Eagle medium (DMEM, Gibco Reinach, Switzerland), 32,5% Hanks balanced salt solution (HBSS, Gibco), 1,5% glucose, 10% fetal calf serum (FCS, Gibco No. 013-06290) and 1% 0.01 M Hepes (Merck KGaA, Darmstadt, Germany).
-Antibiotics (Gibco) were present during the entire culture period.
-The culture tubes were randomly assigned to the GDNF (10 ng/ml; Promega AG, Dübendorf, Switzerland), NT-4/5 (10 ng/ml; Promega), the GDNF plus NT-4/5 group and to the control group (n= 4 - 12 cultures per group for each of the three independent experiments).
+Tissue culture.
+FFRT cultures were prepared from VM derived from aborted human fetuses as described in detail by Spenger and colleagues.
+The embryonic age of the specimen was 8- to 9-wks postconception for analysis of cell numbers and dopamine content and 7- to 10-wks postconception for Western blot analysis and lactate dehydrogenase (LDH) measurements as determined by the method of Evtouchenko and colleagues.
+In brief, the VM tissue was dissected out and divided into two equally sized portions corresponding to the left and right side and then further divided into equally sized small pieces.
+Each piece was transferred into labeled conical plastic tubes (BD Falcon, Allschwil, Switzerland) containing 1 mL of culture medium and placed in a roller drum in an incubator for 1 wk.
+The cultures were grown in medium containing 55% Dulbecco's modified Eagle medium (DMEM) (Gibco, Reinach, Switzerland), 32.5% Hank's balanced salt solution (HBSS, Gibco), 1.5% glucose, 10% fetal calf serum (Gibco), and 1% 0.01 M Hepes (Merck KGaA, Darmstadt, Germany).
+During the entire culture period, antibiotics (Gibco) were present.
+The culture tubes were randomly assigned to the GDNF (10 ng/mL; Promega AG, Dübendorf, Switzerland), NT-4/5 (10 ng/mL; Promega), the GDNF plus NT-4/5 group, and to the control group (n = 4-12 cultures per group for each of the 3 independent experiments).
 The medium was changed every other day.
 Neurotrophic factors were added at day 0 and then at each medium change.
 Control cultures were grown in medium with no trophic factors added.

-Analysis of dopamine content in the culture medium by HPLC

-At the end of the culture period the medium was collected and a dopamine stabilizing solution (0.22 mg metabisulfite per 50 $\mu$ l in 7.5% orthophosphoric acid) was added.
+Analysis of dopamine content in the culture medium by highperformance liquid chromatography (HPLC).
+At the end of the culture period, the medium was collected and a dopaminestabilizing solution (0.22 mg metabisulfite per 50 μl in 7.5% orthophosphoric acid) was added.
 Dopamine was determined using reversed phase HPLC with electrochemical detection as described in detail elsewhere.
-Mean dopamine content in control cultures was 24.1 $\pm$ 4.4 pg/ml (mean $\pm$ SEM).
+Mean dopamine content in control cultures was 24.1 $\pm$ 4.4 pg/mL (mean $\pm$ standard error of the mean [SEM]).